David Lynch: Personal life

-Relationships
+Marriages, relationships, and children

 Lynch with Isabella Rossellini at the 1990 Cannes Film Festival.

 Lynch had several long-term relationships.
 In January 1968, he married Peggy Reavey, with whom he had one child, Jennifer Lynch, a film director.
 They filed for divorce in 1974.
 In June 1977, Lynch married Mary Fisk, with whom he had one child, Austin Jack Lynch, in 1982.
 They separated in 1985 and divorced in 1987.
 Lynch had a relationship with actress Isabella Rossellini and lived with her between 1986 and 1991.
 In 1992, he and his editor Mary Sweeney had a son, Riley Sweeney Lynch.
 Sweeney also worked as Lynch's producer and co-wrote and produced The Straight Story.
 The two married in May 2006, but filed for divorce that June.
 In 2009, Lynch married actress Emily Stofle, who appeared in his 2006 film Inland Empire as well as the 2017 revival of Twin Peaks.
 The couple had one child, Lula Boginia Lynch, in 2012.
 Stofle filed for divorce in 2023.
 A divorce settlement agreement was reached on December 20, 2024, but the court had not issued a final divorce decree at the time of Lynch's death.